The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Introduction

 \section{Introduction}

-Recent advances in the field of exoplanet studies have identified a lack of sub-Jovian planets, as well as a bimodal distribution of the radii of sub-Neptune sized planets, at short orbital periods \citep{szabo_short-period_2011, beauge_emerging_2013, owen_kepler_2013, lundkvist_hot_2016, fulton_california-_2017}.
+Recent advances in the field of exoplanet research have identified a lack of sub-Jovian planets, as well as a bimodal distribution of the radii of sub-Neptune-sized planets, both at short orbital periods \citep{szabo_short-period_2011, beauge_emerging_2013, owen_kepler_2013, lundkvist_hot_2016, fulton_california-_2017}.
 Atmospheric escape is thought to play a major role in sculpting these features.
-Theoretical works aiming to explain the observed demographic characteristics in this way typically prescribe analytical mass-loss rate estimates based on the bulk parameters of planets \citep[e.g.,][]{owen_evaporation_2017, ginzburg_core-powered_2018}.
+Theoretical works aiming to explain the observed demographic characteristics in this way typically prescribe analytical mass-loss-rate estimates based on the bulk parameters of planets \citep[e.g.,][]{owen_evaporation_2017, ginzburg_core-powered_2018}.
 However, the relative importance of atmospheric escape compared to other proposed mechanisms such as formation and migration is still a matter of debate \citep[e.g.,][]{owen_photoevaporation_2018, lee_creating_2022, burn_radius_2024}.
-The same is true for the physical details of the atmospheric escape process, which can be due to either or both photoevaporation and core-powered mass-loss \citep[e.g.,][]{owen_mapping_2024}, with possible contributions from giant impacts \citep[e.g.,][]{chance_signatures_2022, zhong_impact-driven_2024}.
+The same is true for the physical details of the atmospheric escape process, which can be due to photoevaporation or core-powered mass loss, or indeed both \citep[e.g.,][]{owen_mapping_2024}, with possible contributions from giant impacts \citep[e.g.,][]{chance_signatures_2022, zhong_impact-driven_2024}.
 Therefore, obtaining mass-loss rates that are based on observational measurements for a large sample of individual planets would allow us to benchmark the theoretical predictions and test the atmospheric escape hypothesis \citep{vissapragada_upper_2022}.

 Observational evidence of atmospheric escape for individual planets is gathered through transit spectroscopy of specific spectral lines.
 In the early days of atmospheric characterization, this consisted of UV observations of the hydrogen Lyman-$\alpha$ line and lines from metals such as oxygen, carbon, and magnesium \citep[e.g.,][]{vidal-madjar_extended_2003, vidal-madjar_detection_2004, fossati_metals_2010}.
 In more recent years, the 10,830~Å line of metastable helium has additionally been identified as a tracer of atmospheric escape \citep{spake_helium_2018, oklopcic_new_2018, nortmann_ground-based_2018, allart_spectrally_2018}.
 Consequently, the number of atmospheric escape detections has rapidly grown to a few dozen \citep{dos_santos_observations_2023}, enabling the search for trends at the population level \citep[e.g.,][]{allart_homogeneous_2023, bennett_nondetection_2023, krishnamurthy_helium_2024}.